Senior Resources in Rockford, IL: Every Local Program, Phone Number & Service for 2026

 Chronic Condition Support Groups

-- SwedishAmerican stroke support group
+- Stroke Recovery: SwedishAmerican stroke support group; American Stroke Association (stroke.org)

-- Chronic pain support groups through hospitals
+- Arthritis & Chronic Pain: Arthritis Foundation programs; chronic pain support groups through hospitals

-- Local support group meetings
+- Parkinson’s Disease: Local support group meetings; Parkinson’s Foundation (parkinson.org)

 Legal & Financial Assistance for Seniors